Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

             reduction_factor_on_ei=1,
             section_area=137,
             elastic_section_modulus_w_el=1300,
-            coating_area=1.23,
             height=303.0,
         )
         sheet_element_2 = Sheet(name="AZ 13", sheet_pile_properties=sheet_pile_properties_2)

-These two sheet element can finally be added to the construction with the following command.
+These two sheet elements can finally be added to the construction with the following command.
 The elements can be added in a form of a list when the construction is set.

 .. code-block:: python